FrancisBanville/ms_interpreting_probabilities/README.md

 profitable prey species).
 More generally, a handful of conditions must be satisfied for an interaction to be observed locally.
-First, both species must have overlapping geographic ranges, i.e. they must co-occur within the region of interest (@Blanchet2020Cooccurrencea).
-Then, they must encounter locally.
+First, both species must have overlapping geographic ranges, i.e. they must co-occur within the region of interest (@Blanchet2020Cooccurrencea), second, they must have some probability of meeting.
 Probabilities of interspecific encounters are typically low, especially for rare species with low relative abundances (@Canard2012Emergencea).
 Finally, their traits must be locally compatible (@Poisot2015Speciesa).
+Including but not limited to;
-This includes their phenology (@Olesen2010Missing, @Singer2012GeoMos), behavioral choices (@Pulliam1974Theory, @Choh2012PreRol) and phenotypes (@Bolnick2011WhyInt,
+phenology (@Olesen2010Missing, @Singer2012GeoMos), behavioral choices
+(@Pulliam1974Theory, @Choh2012PreRol) and phenotypes (@Bolnick2011WhyInt,
 @Stouffer2011RolBod, @Gravel2013InfFooa).
 Environmental factors, such as